keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

 For Task triggered as pre- and post- deployment of applications on k8s, Keptn populates an environment variable called `KEPTN_CONTEXT`.
-As all environment variables this can be accessed sing languange specific methods.
+As all environment variables this can be accessed using language specific methods.
 An example in Deno would be the following:

 ```javascript